ShigellaGenomics/sonneityping/README.md

 # UPDATE MAY 2026
 ## This script has now been superseded by [mykrobeshig](https://github.com/ShigellaGenomics/mykrobeshig), which supports both the *S. sonnei* and *S. flexneri* genotyping schemes implemented in Mykrobe.

+In addition to being compatible with both schemes, this newer version removes the requirement to have pandas installed, and is easier to install on your system.

 The original script here is now inside the `archive` folder within this repo.

 ---